While drum recording techniques are all about context and adaptation, vocal recording is almost always the opposite.

 There's a huge amount of creativity and personality brought to bear on drum takes, but the vast majority of the sonic expertise that goes into producing a great vocal track is applied after the fact (except for the performance itself, of course), and so the key, especially for the beginner, should be to get the absolutely cleanest, clearest and best vocal recordings you possibly can.

-• The best microphones for recording instrument, vocals and podcasts
+• The best microphones for recording instruments, vocals and podcasts

 Bright and live sounding rooms might be fabulous for evocative strings and stadium drums, but for vocals they're usually just a mix-muddying inconvenience.